-If you’re reading this, I imagine you want to communicate with confidence and competence in English.
+If you’re reading this, I imagine you want to communicate confidently and competently in English.

 When we communicate effectively we are able to express our ideas and opinions, share experiences, and build relationships with others.
 When we struggle to express ourselves, we feel unvalued and insecure.
 As human beings, we want to participate in group discussions and have an impact on the society around us.